Contributed by Read My Passion

 As we were about to leave the temple, we happened to see these locals in their traditional costume.
 Another photo opportunity of course!

-We ended the day by window shopping at the city and dinner and taking a dip in our hotel’s warm pool.
+We ended the day by window shopping and dining in the city, and taking a dip in our hotel’s warm pool.

 I didn’t make an itinerary for our last day, so we just roamed around the city and killed time before our flight.
 We went for a massage and had a relaxing time at the centre.
 We tried street food, went to dine in a local restaurant and had coffee.